yobert/wayfire/CONTRIBUTING.md

 ## Contacting the maintainer(s)

-The primary communication channel is via IRC (#wayfire at freenode.net).
+The primary communication channels are Matrix (#wayfire:matrix.org) and IRC (#wayfire at Libera.chat).
+The two channels are bridged together.
-Use GitHub to ask questions only if you are unable to access IRC.
+Use GitHub to ask questions only if you are unable to access IRC and Matrix.